 Jul 19, 2016

 It’s important to understand the industry of boating before diving into this career path.
 Being familiar with different boat brands is key; you wouldn’t start selling cars with any knowledge of car brands.
-This will serve as a base for understanding prices, quality, performance, and manufacturing quality of individual yachts.
+This will serve as a base for understanding the prices, quality, performance, and manufacturing quality of individual yachts.
 Having this basic comprehension will pave the way for smooth sailing when dealing with experienced and amateur customers.

 The Yacht Brokers Association of America strongly recommends that new brokers receive their CPYB (Certified Professional Yacht Broker).
 This certification is not mandatory for yacht brokering, but it puts potential customers in a more comfortable situation.
-To become eligible for certification, one must have at least three years’ in sales/yacht brokerage, history of using and maintaining legal contracts, required licenses, and proof of appropriate trust accounts.
+To become eligible for certification, one must have at least three years in sales/yacht brokerage, a history of using and maintaining legal contracts, required licenses, and proof of appropriate trust accounts.
 The certification process concludes with an exam that determines if one is fit to become a certified broker.

 Only a few states actually require new yacht brokers to have a license.
 States that do require one will need to see evidence of a background in sales, more specifically experience under another licensed broker.
 Another portion of states will require an administered background check in order to continue the licensing process.
 Next, yacht brokers may have to take out surety bonds in order to protect their clients and themselves in case of a financial emergency.
 After acquiring your license, it’s important to note that state rules and regulations state that you must renew your license pending a specific amount of time.